Serandt/VrProjectSite/content/post/interaction.md

 The idea was to make the interaction a little more magical by replacing the given interaction task of the T-shape with a task where they have to catch and exorcize ghosts using a wand and a portal.

-When reaching the task players will see a wand floating around which they can catch by touching it with the right controller. the wand is then automatically set to the position of it.
+When reaching the task players will see a wand floating around which they can catch by touching it with the right controller. the wand is then automatically set to the position of it and the animation of it stops.
+Because of the rotation of the controller by 40° in the x-axis the wand is rotate by this value when setting its transform to the one of the controller.

 Also the way of starting a task was changed to start when players grab the wand.
+The wand is destroyed when finishing the task.

-While in this task players still have the possibility to move around with the broom.
+While in this task players still have the possibility to move around using the broom.

 To see the implementation of the interaction part take a look the following scripts in the GitHub repository:
+* WandScript.cs (shooting projectiles)
-* Enemy.cs
+* Enemy.cs (translation and exorcise)
+* LocomotionTechnique.cs (changed way of starting task)
+* SelectionTaskMeasure.cs (task management)
 * ParkourCounter.cs
-* SelectionTaskMeasure.cs
-* WandScript.cs
-* LocomotionTechnique.cs (changed way of starting task)

 ### Shooting

 Players have the task to hunt ghosts by shooting at them using a wand.

-To achieve this i mainly followed the tutorial from Unity to spawn projectiles and shot them in a direction:
+To achieve this I mainly followed the tutorial from Unity to spawn projectiles and shot them in a direction:
 [tutorial](https://learn.unity.com/tutorial/using-c-to-launch-projectiles#)

 Players can shoot projectiles at the ghosts by pressing the inner trigger of the right controller.